omiridoue/sgsss-workflow/13_portability_optional/README.md

-# Portability of Workflow
+# Section 13: Portability (Optional)

 | Teaching  | 20 | Exercises  | 10 |
 | --------------- | -------------- | -------------- |-------------- |

 - Discuss ways to implement own research directory.
 - Explore links to the wider network for computational researchers.

 - How can I move my analysis to a computer cluster?

 Workflow managers support portability of analysis across compute environments and scale your analysis.
 This is quite important given the time required to set-up from scratch and work the ropes of using HPC.
-A good number of HPCs rely on workload managers like Slurm, including the resources I access as a PGR, at the MVLS school, University of Glasgow.
+A good number of HPCs rely on workload managers like Slurm, including the resources I access as a PGR student, at the MVLS school, University of Glasgow.
 Some the following may map on to the resources you can access to support your research.
 Please contact your HPC administrator team to request support with setting up.

 Once you register an account with your HPC resource, the most straightforward way to install Nextflow is by creating a stand-alone 'environment' using the software management tool, conda.

+You may require support with this step, please get in touch with your HPC support team.
+You will also require singularity / apptainer - to set up a container to run your project.
+Check whether this is already installed, if not please request further support from your HPC team.

+## Task 13.1

+Installing Nextflow is required to run the pipeline.
+Note this is a different level of abstratction to the auxiliary tools you may are likely to access within your pipeline, i.e docker or apptainer.
+The more straightforward way to install the Nextflow software and dependencies is to set up a conda environment.
+Conda or miniforge is commonly made available on compute clusters, as it simplifies downloading software.

+## Conda

 ```
 conda create --name nf-env bioconda::nextflow